MicrosoftDocs/win32-pr.it-it/desktop-src/tablet/itablet.md

 ---
 # <a name="itablet-interface"></a>Interfaccia ITablet

-Rappresenta una tablet collegata al computer.
+Rappresenta un tablet collegato al computer.

 ## <a name="members"></a>Membri